-The audit firm shall establish policies and procedures for consultation so that the members of the engagement team undertakes consultation with others at the appropriate level within or outside the audit firm (e.g. appropriate resources of the audit firm, who have relevant technical expertise and experience), as necessary, when the auditor has identified a circumstance that indicates the possibility of a material misstatement due to fraud or the auditor has determined that a suspicion of a material misstatement due to fraud exists
+The audit firm shall establish policies and procedures for consultation so that the members of the engagement team undertake consultation with others at the appropriate level within or outside the audit firm (e.g. appropriate resources of the audit firm who have relevant technical expertise and experience), as necessary, when the auditor has identified a circumstance that indicates the possibility of a material misstatement due to fraud or the auditor has determined that a suspicion of a material misstatement due to fraud exists.

-7. Engagement quality control review when the auditor has determined that a suspicion of a material misstatement due to fraud exists experience, authority and other qualifications that is responding to the relevant suspicion.
+7. Engagement quality control review when the auditor has determined that a suspicion of a material misstatement due to fraud exists

-The audit firm shall establish policies and procedures requiring an engagement quality control review to be conducted as to whether the modified audit plan and audit procedures are appropriate and whether the sufficient appropriate audit evidence has been obtained when the auditor has determined a suspicion of material misstatement due to fraud exists
+The audit firm shall establish policies and procedures requiring an engagement quality control review to be conducted as to whether the modified audit plan and audit procedures are appropriate and whether sufficient appropriate audit evidence has been obtained when the auditor has determined a suspicion of material misstatement due to fraud exists

-The audit firm shall appoint the qualified engagement quality control reviewer (including a team made up of qualified individuals) with sufficient and appropriate
+The audit firm shall appoint a qualified engagement quality control reviewer (including a team made up of qualified individuals) with sufficient and appropriate experience, authority and other qualifications that is responsive to the relevant suspicion.

-- () The engagement quality control review stipulated on this paragraph may be different from the engagement quality control review under the circumstances where no suspicion of material misstatement due to fraud has been identified, in terms of the scope of the review, as well as the experience and authority of the reviewer. - 8.
-Communication between the predecessor and the successor where there have been a change of engagement partners within the audit firm
+- () The engagement quality control review stipulated in this paragraph may be different from the engagement quality control review under the circumstances where no suspicion of material misstatement due to fraud has been identified, in terms of the scope of the review, as well as the experience and authority of the reviewer. - 8.
+Communication between the predecessor and the successor engagement partners when there has been a change of engagement partners within the audit firm

-The audit firm shall establish policies and procedures for quality control of engagement performance requiring significant matters arising from the audit, including the risks of fraud, be appropriately communicated between the predecessor and the successor where there have been a change of engagement partners within the audit firm.
+The audit firm shall establish policies and procedures for quality control of engagement performance requiring significant matters arising from the audit, including the risks of fraud, be appropriately communicated between the predecessor and the successor engagement partners when there has been a change of all of the engagement partners within the engagement team.